tttallis/ajellito/_posts/2009-10-16-ImportIteration.markdown

 Tags are optional.

-I implemented this because I couldn't keep up clicking around in agilito during our planning sessions, so I have a dump of the product backlog in Excel and use that during planning, and import it.
+I implemented this because I couldn't keep up clicking around in ajellito during our planning sessions, so I have a dump of the product backlog in Excel and use that during planning, and import it.
 It's nowhere near perfect, but it's been useful to us.
 Consider this feature beta.